 Respect my authority!

 One thing I’ve not talked about yet is your squad of the most arrogant, self-centred, annoying, and ignorant people I’ve seen in a game.
 No wonder the Sherrif has little faith in them to perform their job well!
 At the end of a day you can pick which officers you wish to come in the following day – they need their rest so you can’t bring someone in day after day as they will end up falling asleep at the wheel and becoming injured, or worse.
 Once you’ve chosen your squad, the day of their shift will begin with you allocating your stash of weapons and items to the team.
-You can either do this manually or auto assign them.
+You can either do this manually or auto-assign them.
 This bit can get a little annoying as you can’t equip more during the day so if you only give someone one taser round then that’s all they have until the next day.
 I have no idea why we can’t re-equip at the station!

 The thing I don’t like about the squad, which was present in the previous game and its part of the core mechanic, is how much of a pain in the arse they are to manage!
 They will occasionally ask for a day off after they’ve begun their shift, or they’ll be sent to sort out an issue on a 911 call and get offered a job elsewhere.
 If you don’t agree to let them have the time off for certain things then they become disloyal to you and will refuse to attend certain major 911 calls or go on a call with certain other squad members.
 However, you can drill them on why they want the time off and see if it is a worthy cause or not.
-One example was a lady wanted time off as she said she fell over and caused damage – after questioning her I found out she wasn’t injured, she just broke something in her house that she wanted to replace.
+One example was a lady who wanted time off as she said she fell over and caused damage – after questioning her I found out she wasn’t injured, she just broke something in her house that she wanted to replace.
 Obviously, I told her to get to work.

 You’ll also ‘level’ up all your squad as you send them out and successfully complete calls.
 Each member gets ‘points’ which are used to determine who can attend certain calls.
-For example, you may get a bank robbery which requires at least 1000 ‘points’, so you have to pick enough of your team to attend whose points add up to over 1k.
+For example, you may get a bank robbery that requires at least 1000 ‘points’, so you have to pick enough of your team to attend whose points add up to over 1k.
 Once each member hits a milestone you also get a skill point.
 This can be used to increase stats such as stealth, negotiation, strength, and accuracy.
 These skills are used both in and out of the XCOP mode.
-In XCOP mode, the skill points turn into new ‘trails’ and ‘abilities’ which are either active or passive and can be equipt onto the relevant members.
+In XCOP mode, the skill points turn into new ‘trails’ and ‘abilities’ which are either active or passive and can be equipped on relevant members.
 In the 911 call mode, these traits allow you to deal with situations better.
 For example, if you want to sneak up on a woman about to jump off a cliff then you need good stealth, otherwise, you’ll startle her and she’ll fall down.

 Corruption in Sharpwood: